Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Results

 \subsection{Standard Benchmarks}

-We first consider three problems originating \cite{li2023geometry} which are considered standard simple benchmarks.
-We only consider those problems which are steady state and \emph{variable geometry}, these are pipe flow, elasticity for a unit cell with a variable cavity, and Euler flow around a variable shape airfoil.
+We first consider three standard variable problems from \citet{li2023geometry}.
+We only consider those problems which are steady state and \emph{variable geometry}, these are pipe flow, elasticity for a unit cell with a variable cavity, and Euler flow around a variable shape airfoil (see Appendix~\ref{sec:app_data}).
+The NACA and Elasticity problems target a derived quantity; we impose appropriate boundary conditions to form a well posed effective model for consistent comparison.
 The results on these datasets are shown in Table \ref{tab:standard_dataset_comparison}.
 Notably, for elasticity and pipe flow, we outperform all previous ML-based methods that we are aware of, with an improvement of 29\% and 71\%, respectively.
 We also evaluate the training throughput in Appendix~\ref{sec:app_add_results}.